veeracoder508/veeracoder508.github.io/README.md

 _this error message is by the website_
 # an error occurred
-## index.html
 ### method 1
-_if it shows this page then at the end of the URL try typing what is given below_
+if it shows this page then at the end of the URL try typing 'index.html'
 ### method 2
 refresh the page or wait for _ten minutes_
 ### method 3